znikolovski/wknd-events-ssr/README.md

 The main parts of the template are:

+* react-server: an I/O Runtime action project built with aio-cli.
+The Runtime action is a serverless server-side rendering environment for the react App.
 * react-app: a webpack project for the React application.
 The App is built and deployed to AEM in the form of a client library via the ui.apps module. see the README beneath the react-app for more details.
 * core: Java bundle containing all core functionality like OSGi services, listeners or schedulers, as well as component-related Java code such as servlets or request filters.
 * ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests